Argentina v England (1986 FIFA World Cup): Falklands War

-Outside football, the Falklands War in 1982 increased the mistrust between England and Argentina.
-Britain administrates the Falkland Islands, a small archipelago in the South Atlantic, as a British overseas territory; Argentina claims the islands as Islas Malvinas.
-On 2 April 1982, Argentina's forces invaded the islands.
-Britain considered this an invasion of its territory and sent a naval task force that recaptured the Islands on 15 June 1982.
+Outside football, the Falklands War in 1982 led to a rapid deterioration in Anglo-Argentine relations.
+Britain administers the Falkland Islands, a small archipelago in the South Atlantic, as a British overseas territory; Argentina also claims the islands.
+On 2 April 1982, the Argentine military invaded the islands, and Britain responded by sending a naval task force which recaptured the islands.
 Though the two nations were never officially at war, the conflict resulted in 285 British and 659 Argentine deaths.
 As a result, the match taking place four years after the war was emotionally charged.
 Following the game, Maradona stated: "Although we had said before the game that football had nothing to do with the Malvinas war, we knew they had killed a lot of Argentine boys there, killed them like little birds.
 And this was revenge."

 1986 FIFA World Cup

 The 1986 FIFA World Cup was held in Mexico after the original hosts, Colombia, were unable to host the tournament.
 England qualified for the finals undefeated, topping Group 3 in the UEFA zone; Argentina also topped their qualifying group in CONMEBOL.
 In the early stages of the tournament, Argentina had been comfortable, winning two and drawing one in the group stage.
 England had qualified more narrowly, with a 3–0 win over Poland in the final match putting them into the round of 16.
 Both teams won comfortably against South American opposition in that round, Argentina against Uruguay and England against Paraguay.
 Although neither team began the tournaments as favourites, England's form had been improving throughout the World Cup and Argentina were buoyed by the skill of Maradona.